jblomo/datamining290/slides/2014-04-03-Frequent-Pattern.markdown

 ## Details

-  + Not cereal column: has a huge effect on if someone plays basketball
+  + Not cereal row: has a huge effect on if someone plays basketball
   + cereal + basketball... sure it happens frequently, but you'd actually expect to see a bigger effect